QuadSpinner/Gaea2Docs-Reference/nodes/modify/thermalshaper.md

 # Properties

+- **Influence**
-- **Influence**: The influence of the shaping on the input terrain.
+  The influence of the shaping on the input terrain.
 Mid-values can give you good balance between the stark shape and the original terrain.
+- **Shape**
-- **Shape**: Negative values will condense the terrain into concise, sharp ridges, while positive values will bulk up the terrain by adding bulge.
+  Negative values will condense the terrain into concise, sharp ridges, while positive values will bulk up the terrain by adding bulge.